kmags/Backstage/README.md

 ## Assumptions
 * Weather has an effect on sales.
-** Examine the correlation between weather and uw basket weaving sales ** Provide report for finance to access and explore this data going forward
-* The Director of Finace does not currently have easy access to this data and therefore needs an analysis of it's current state, as well as access to this data as a report going forward.
+* The Director of Finace does not currently have easy access to this data and therefore needs an analysis of its current state, as well as access to this data as a report going forward.

 ## Potential Output
 * The output of an assignment like this for the Director of Finace would have several key components: